RedHatInsights/insights-results-aggregator/docs/db_structure.md

 This table is used as a cache for reports consumed from broker.
-Size of this table (i.e. number of records) scales linearly with the number of clusters, because only latest report for given cluster is stored (it is guarantied by DB constraints).
+Size of this table (i.e. number of records) scales linearly with the number of clusters, because only latest valid report for given cluster is stored (it is guarantied by DB constraints).
 That table has defined compound key `org_id+cluster`, additionally `cluster` name needs to be unique across all organizations.
 Additionally `kafka_offset` is used to speedup consuming messages from Kafka topic in case the offset is lost due to issues in Kafka, Kafka library, or